-Join Bill Ferguson for an in-depth discussion in this video What you should know, part of Up and Running with VMware NSX.
+Join Bill Ferguson for an in-depth discussion in this video What you should know, part of Learning VMware NSX.

 - Sometimes people are concerned with whether a training video is the right fit for them.
 So, before we get started talking about NSX, I want to be very clear with you about what you don't need to know right now and what you do need to know.
 First, let's discuss what you don't need to know.
 You don't have to be a vSphere expert.
 The more you know about vSphere and about virtual machines the better off you'll be since we are installing NSX onto a vSphere environment, but I'll throw in a little vSphere training where needed so you'll understand how NSX installs on vSphere.